-This is a recipe for Cheesy Potato Casserole with Cornflakes.
-It’s an absolutely delicious potato casserole side dish to feed a crowd.
-For breakfast or dinner, it’s a perfect side for bacon or sausage or served alongside your favorite chicken dish for dinner.
+This recipe for Cheesy Potatoes with Cornflakes is an absolutely delicious potato casserole side dish to feed a crowd.
+For breakfast or dinner, it’s a perfect side for bacon or sausage or served alongside your favorite entree for dinner.
 And don’t forget to save this one for your next pot luck.

-I mean really, how can anyone resist, hash brown potatoes, cheese, sour cream, butter and a topping of crusted sweet Corn Flakes.
-I had to give it a try.
+I mean really, how can anyone resist, hash brown potatoes, cheese, sour cream, butter and a topping of crusted sweet Corn Flakes?
+It touches all the bases of creamy, cheesy, crunchy and starchy,

-You know you’re in for a treat as it bakes.
-The smell is intoxicating.
+And you know you’re in for a treat because the aroma is intoxicating as it bakes.
 And the end result is a potato casserole that’s simply irresistible.

 How to Make Potato Casserole with Cornflakes